-Consumer Mobility Services: Mexico is the only country outside of the U.S. where AT&T provides consumer mobility service.
+Consumer Mobility Services: Mexico is the only country outside of the U.S. where AT&T provides a consumer mobility network.
 Accordingly, AT&T received legal demands similar to those it receives in the U.S., including demands for subscriber information, location information, real-time content and wiretaps.